msvalina/sheep-slaughtering/README.md

 ## Sheep slaughtering - small fun program for counting characters

-String is constructed with these four characters:
+A string is constructed with these four characters:
 * w - represents wolf
 * s - represents sheep
 * . - represents empty space